 5. Distribute the survey

-Step I

-Choose a research question.
+Step 1: Choose a research question

-This is the fundamental step in any type of research you would like to conduct.
-Research question is a question, idea, or hypothesis that you would like either to test or investigate within your community.
-Based on your research question you are supposed to choose your research method.
-For example, you would like to conduct a CLM in your community and assess the sexual behavior of PrEP users in your city.
-Then, surveys could be an appropriate method to answer your question.
+This is the fundamental step in any research you conduct.
+The research question is a question, idea, or hypothesis you test or investigate within your community.
+Based on your research question, you select your research method.
+For example, you would like to conduct CLM in your community and assess the sexual behavior of PrEP users in your city.

-Step II
+Step 2Identify participants

 Think who would be the best participants in your CLM.
-In our case, the obvious participants would be PrEP users that are involved in services in your city.
-However, in some other cases you need to be more careful with choosing the best audience.
-In the worst case, you won’t collect relevant and essential information and lose a lot of time and other resources.
+In our case, participants would be PrEP users that are involved in services in your cityIn some instances, you will need to thoroughly consider the best audience.
+In the worst case, you won’t collect relevant and essential information and lose time and other resources.

-Tip: If you don’t have much experience about certain communities, norms, and traditions, it would be helpful to invite some representatives from the community to participate in a survey design.
-Involving representatives from the communities you are aiming to study leads to greater commitment and helps ensure the survey is relevant and uses the appropriate language.
+Tip: If you don’t have much experience with certain communities, norms, and traditions, it would be helpful to invite some representatives from the community to participate in a survey design.
+Involving representatives from the communities, you aim to study leads to greater commitment and helps ensure the survey is relevant and uses the appropriate language.

-Step III
+Step 3: Operationalization

-Sometimes your variables (questions) can be measured directly: for example, you want to collect information about the number of sexual partners during the last week, thus you need to ask a specific number.
-However, sometimes you will have an interest to collect data about more “abstract” concepts such as services satisfaction or level of knowledge, which can’t be directly observed.
+Some variables (questions) can be measured directly: e.g., if you want to collect information about the number of sexual partners during the last week, thus you need to ask for a specific number.
+More abstract concepts such as service satisfaction or level of knowledge can’t be directly observed and are more challenging data to collect.

 Therefore, you need to set up operationalization.
 Operationalization means creating your abstract research question into something that can be easily assessed.
 As a result, you need to translate the conceptual definition of what you would like to investigate into the operational definition of what you will measure.